GroundJewels for ethical innovation

 We need all of you to help us to shout about the environment.
 It needs our care and attention.
 If you can do this through the jewels you wear, you will be so much better dressed.

 Often the underlying ideas for their work, the themes, images and colours our GroundJewellers choose, are very much in tune with the environment.
-For example, to them (and to us), plastic is precious.
+For example, to them (and to us), plastic is a precious material.
 It can be beautiful and is never a throw-away material.
-See works by Eleanor Symms, Kirsten Sonne, Linda McFarlane.
+Check out the work of in our shop of Kirsten Sonne and Linda McFarlane to find out how they add new value to plastic.

-Silver too can be widely recycled.
-For example, see works by Madeleine Spencer, Sarah Drew.
 There are also innovative new materials and processes, such as vegetable fibres and 3D printing.
-Linda McFarlane has been experimenting with some of these.
+Linda McFarlane has been experimenting with these techniques.
 Judy McCaig is also an experimental maker using new combinations of materials.
 Then of course, there is the use of natural and found materials.
-Sarah Drew is a wonderful exponent of this.
-Furthermore she is a published author on ‘Wild Jewellery’.
+Sarah Drew, who is a published author on ‘Wild Jewellery’, and Kirsten Sonne are wonderful exponents of this.